|Hometown:||Brantford, Ontario, Canada|

 Honors & Awards

-Knevel joined the Nebraska program in January after graduating from high school early.
-He sat out in his first season and worked on the scout team offensive line.
+Knevel joined the Nebraska program in January after completing high school early, then sat out his first season as a redshirt.

 Knevel began playing football early in high school after spending the majority of his youth playing hockey.
-Knevel was regarded as the top overall prospect in Canada and ranked among the top 250 overall prospects by 247 Sports, which listed him among the top 20 offensive tackles in the 2013 class.
+Knevel was regarded as the top overall prospect in Canada and ranked among the top 250 overall prospects by 247 Sports, which listed him among the top 20 offensive tackles.
 Knevel chose Nebraska over Alabama and West Virginia, and he also had scholarship offers from Wisconsin, Purdue, Baylor, Missouri and Vanderbilt to name a few.